 Yanead ealiku

-The trials and tribulations of the members of an upper middle-class Palestinian family in Israel grappling with the moral repercussions of their actions while striving in vain to lead a normal life in a hostile society fraught with structural antagonism toward Arabs is the focus of the long-awaited sophomore effort by Scandar Copti.
+The trials and tribulations of an upper middleclass Palestinian family in Israel, grappling with the moral repercussions of their actions while striving in vain to lead a normal life in a hostile society, is the focus of the long-awaited second feature from Scandar Copti (Ajami, NZIFF 2010).